kirjavascript/quine-howto/README.md

 Here's our new template.
 We had to add `unescape('%60')` for the backticks.

 An interesting pattern reveals itself.
-The second half of the output is the same as the first, but repeated, so we can simplify our template a lot;
+The second half of the output is the same as the first, it repeats, so we can simplify our template a lot;

 ```javascript
 (d => (d = d + unescape('%60')) + d)``